IIS-Prinsessbakelse/.github/profile/README.md

 ### Week 47

 Group Prinsessbakelse was formed and first met online to discuss and author a project proposal report.
+The project proposal received high appraisal with confirmation of approval to advance the plan into development.

 <!--